eslint/eslint/docs/user-guide/command-line-interface.md

   --parser String                Specify the parser to be used --parser-options Object        Specify parser options

-Caching:
-  --cache                        Only check changed files - default: false --cache-file path::String      Path to the cache file.
-Deprecated: use --cache-location - default: .eslintcache --cache-location path::String  Path to the cache file or directory

 Specifying rules and plugins:
   --rulesdir [path::String]      Use additional rules from this directory --plugin [String]              Specify plugins